 Access to Legal Services

-Subject to staffing limitations and other priorities, all tenants of the Montgomery County Business Innovation Network are eligible to receive legal services from the MIPLRC.
-Other Maryland businesses may also qualify to receive legal services, as determined in consultation with the MIPLRC Director.
+Subject to staffing limitations and other priorities, emerging companies and small businesses may be eligible to receive legal services from the Intellectual Property and Entrepreneurship Clinic (“IPEC”).
+Applicants should note that preference is given to entrepreneurs and businesses located in the state of Maryland.
 Companies interested in receiving assistance should submit the MIPLRC Intake Form.

 Nature of Services Provided

 All legal services are provided by students from the University of Maryland Carey School of Law, working under the supervision of experienced faculty members and other practitioners.
 The types of services routinely provided by the Center include:

 - General counseling on all areas of intellectual property law, including patent, trade secrets, copyrights, and trademarks and service marks.
 Students provide advice and education on issues such as the requirements for obtaining a patent; preparation of detailed invention disclosures; requirements for trademark and copyright registration; maintenance of trade secrets; keeping a laboratory notebook; domain name registration; impact of public disclosures; and obtaining foreign patent protection.

 - Assisting in the preparation, filing and prosecution of trademark and service mark applications.

 - Assisting in the preparation and filing of copyright registrations.